top of page

 Ever since I was a young kid, I loved building things with my hands.
 It's something that is special to me and is something I thoroughly enjoy.

-This led to handshaping my first surfboard 9 years ago as a sophomore in college.
 I first started shaping because I wanted to be able to build surfboards that were specific to my own creative ideas and how I surfed.
-When I was younger, I wished I had some artistic ability with painting, drawing, photography, etc. Unfortunately the talent wasn't quite there.
-After I made my first surfboard I realized this was where I had the space to convey my creativity.
-I always loved surfing and surfboard design so this became the perfect creative outlet.
+When I was younger, enamored with art, I tried my hand at painting, drawing, photography, etc. Tried a lot of these artistic hats on and none quite fit.
+Honestly, most of the drawing, painting, etc. was tragic.
+After I shaped my first surfboard, I realized I found a good space to convey my creativity.

 I still enjoy making boards other than twin fins and know these other designs based around more or less fins hold so much value for certain conditions, but my passion is for exploring how far a twin fin can go.